zalid/Prism/V4/readme.txt

 		- UI Composition - ViewDiscovery QuickStarts
 		- UI Composition - ViewInjection QuickStarts

-     With the exception of the MVVM QuickStarts, there are two solutions for each QuickStart, one targeting the desktop and one targeting Silverlight.
+     With the exception of the MVVM and Navigation QuickStarts, there are two solutions for each QuickStart, one targeting the desktop and one targeting Silverlight.

 	1.2 >>> Major Changes in This Drop <<<
 	--------------------------------------
-	• MVVM RI: Implemented a template-based approach for displaying pop-up windows
-	• MVVM RI: Renamed the INotification interface to IInteractionRequest
-	• MVVM RI: Added code comments for InteractionRequest classes
-	• MVVM RI: Implemented the ViewFactory class to avoid composing the container in itself
-	• Added more acceptance tests for the MVVM RI
-	• Renamed the Simple MVVM QuickStart to Basic MVVM QuickStart
-	• Updated documentation for modularity and MVVM topics
+	• Added View-Switching Navigation QuickStart.
+This QuickStart shows an approach that uses Silverlight's Visual State Manager to define the views (states) and the allowed transitions.
+	• Updated the State-based Navigation QuickStart to display an image upon disconnection and to reference the new Prism.Interactivity namespace.
+	• Created the Prism.Interactivity namespace, that holds Interaction Request behavior, among other reusable behaviors.
+	• Added Prism 4.0 Installation Guide.
+	• Added State-Based Navigation QuickStart documentation.
-	• Bug fixes
+	• Bug fixes.

 	1.3 >>> System Requirements <<<